 In order to claim an education tax credit, the taxpayer must be paying the expenses for herself, her spouse or her dependent.
 The IRS makes no exception for children who cannot be claimed as a dependent for one reason or another.
 In the case of the tuition and fees deduction, if the parent pays for education expenses and the student is not claimed as a dependent, the deduction is lost.
 However, the student might be able to use the American Opportunity Tax Credit or the Lifetime Learning Credit.

+For the American Opportunity Tax Credit and the Lifetime Learning Credit, qualifying educational expenses must be claimed by the person who gets to claim the student's exemption.
+If the student can't be claimed as a dependent by someone else, the student gets to claim his own college tax deduction, and therefore gets to take the education credit.
+Even if someone else, such as a parent, is paying the costs directly to the school, the IRS treats the parent as making a gift to the son and then the son paying the expenses.
+Therefore, the son would get to take credit for the expenses paid by the parent.
 A child who is a full-time student can generally be claimed as a qualifying child until the year he turns 24.
-The son can't provide more than half his own support and must life with his parents for at least half the year, but an exception is made for the time he is away at school.
+The son can't provide more than half his own support and must live with his parents for at least half the year, but an exception is made for the time he is away at school.
 If the son is 24 or older at the end of the year, he has to pass the more stringent tests to be claimed as a qualifying relative.
-This requires that the son not have more gross income than the annual exemption amount — $3,800 as of 2012 — and the parent must provide more than half the son's support.
+This requires that the son not have more gross income than the annual exemption amount, and the parent must provide more than half the son's support.